Teamwork/kommentaar/README.md

     $ kommentaar github.com/teamwork/desk/api/...

 The default output is as an OpenAPI 2 YAML file.
 You can generate a HTML page with `-out html`, or directly serve it with `-out html -serve :8080`.
-When serving the documentation like it will rescan the source tree on every page load, making development/proofreading easier.
+When serving the documentation it will rescan the source tree on every page load, making development/proofreading easier.

-See `kommentaar -h` for the fill list of options.
+See `kommentaar -h` for the full list of options.
 You can also the Go API (see godoc).

 Syntax